discordjs/guide/guide/sequelize/README.md

 ### [gamma] Syncing the model

-Now that our structure is defined, you need to make sure the model exists in the database.
+Now that your structure is defined, you need to make sure the model exists in the database.
 This goes in our `.once('ready')` event.
-This way the table structure gets created, and you do not need to worry about it later.
+This way the table structure gets created when the bot is ready and we do not need to worry about it later.
 ```js
 Tags.sync();
 ```

 The table does not actually get created until you `sync` it.
-The schema that was defined from before was simply creating the model that lets Sequelize know what the data should look like.
+The schema you defined from before was simply creating the model that lets Sequelize know what the data should look like.
 For testing, you can use `Tags.sync({ force: true })` to recreate the table every time on startup.
 This way you can get blank slate each time.

 ### [delta] Adding a tag

-You can finally get your first command.
-Start off with adding a tag.
+After all this preperation, you can now write your first command!
+We will start off with the ability to add a tag.

 <!-- eslint-skip -->